Financial-Times/origami/README.md

 </body>
 ```

-When images are loaded it can cause a jarring reflow of the page.
-If you are implementing a page with a static width you may wish to apply `width` and `height` attributes to your image elements to prevent this.
-If you are working on a responsive site o-lazy-load provides placeholder styles which can reserve space of a fixed aspect ratio for content to load into.
+When images load it can cause a jarring reflow of the page.
+If you are working on a page with a static width you may wish to apply `width` and `height` attributes to your images to prevent this.
+If you are building a responsive site then o-lazy-load provides styles which can reserve a fixed aspect ratio space for content to load into.

-By default classes are provided for content with 16:9, 16:10, 3:2, 4:3, or 1:1 aspect ratios.
-If you are including o-lazy-load into your own build process you may configure the aspect ratios.
+By default classes are provided to preserve space for content with either a 16:9, 16:10, 3:2, 4:3, or 1:1 aspect ratio.
+If you are including o-lazy-load into your own build process you may configure the placeholder classes to generate.

 ```html
 <div class="o-lazy-load-placeholder o-lazy-load-placeholder--16:9">